-Shane Lishawa, BS, MS
+Shane Lishawa, MS

 Professional & Community Affiliations

-Society of Wetland Scientists
+- Society of Wetland Scientists

 - Peer-reviewer: Wetlands Ecology and Management, Aquatic Botany; Journal of Great Lakes Research; Freshwater Biology; Aquatic Sciences; Wetlands; Hydrobiologia; Environmental Engineering

 - Advanced STEP: Renewable Energy

 - Biological Research Independent Study in Biology

 - Michigan Departments of Natural Resources, Environmental Quality and Agricultural and Rural Development: Invasive Species Grant Program. $386,083 (February 2018) Statewide risk assessment and adaptive management of European frogbit.
 Shane Lishawa, Jodi Brandt, Eric Clark, Andrew Monks.